gerasiov/ofxstatement-russian/README.rst

 Avangard
 --------

-CSV statements for credit, debit or current account are supported.
+CSV statements for credit, debit or current account.

 Tinkoff
 -------

-CSV statement for credit, debit and saving account are supported.
+CSV statement for credit, debit and saving account.

 SberBankCSV
 --------